kaiserkeenmon/WPModernPlugin/README.md

 ### Installation

 1. **Download:** Clone or download this repository into your WordPress `plugins` directory.
-3. **Composer Installation:** Run `composer install` to install PHP class autoloading and dependencies.
+2. **Composer Installation:** Run `composer install` to install PHP class autoloading and dependencies.
+3. **Rebrand Plugin (Optional):** Run `php modernize rebrand YourPluginName` to rebrand the plugin with your desired name.
+This allows you to not rebrand the plugin, but also enables you to install multiple instances of the plugin for developing separate, more modular features.
 4. **Activate:** Activate the plugin from the WordPress admin panel.
 5. **Create:** Start building something great!
 Utilize the WPPluginModernizer's features, including PSR-4 autoloading, dependency injection, and console commands for scaffolding services, REST API routes, and Gutenberg blocks.